3/143 Main Street Greensborugh

 Please make alternative care arrangements for any person you may be caring for the time of your appointment.

-We ask clients who have carer responsibilities (parents with children, carers of dependents) to not bring the persons they are caring for into the medical centre waiting area or to in-person client sessions.
+We ask clients who have carer responsibilities (parents with children, carers of dependents) to not bring the persons they are caring for into the clinic waiting area or to in-person client sessions.

 If you're having trouble arranging care for your appointment time, you may contact us to get a Telehealth Zoom link or do a phone session instead.